 Are there are approved programs of study in the US?

-A student may complete an Application for an Academic Leave of Absence in order to participate in one of the programs listed below or to attend an accredited institution as a visiting student.
-As deadlines and instructions vary, please click on links for further information.
+Students need to complete an Academic Leave of Absence form in order to participate in one of the programs listed below or to attend an accredited institution as a visiting student.
+As deadline and instructions vary, please click on link for further information.

 - Twelve College Exchange Program (click on link to see full list of institutions)

 - Women's College Exchange Programs (Mills College or Spelman College)

 - Semester in Environmental Science at the Marine Biological Laboratory

 To qualify for an academic leave of absence, a student must meet the following requirements: